1973 Copa Libertadores

-Copa Libertadores 1973 was won by defending champions Independiente of Argentina after defeating Colo Colo of Chile in a third decisive game.
+The 1973 Copa Libertadores was won by defending champions Independiente of Argentina after defeating Colo Colo of Chile in a third decisive game.
 The third match which ended 2–1 in extra time was necessary after the previous two leg matches ended in draws.
 Their second consecutive title made Independiente the first team in the tournament's history to win four titles.

 The Venezuelan club teams Deportivo Italia and Deportivo Galicia did not participate in the Copa Libertadores due to internal problems with the Venezuelan Football Federation.